Physical Conditions – Veteran Disability Claims

 How much does a VA benefits claim lawyer cost?

-In most cases, if you don’t get paid, they don’t get paid.
-Your veterans’ disability lawyer will not require you to pay for their services at an hourly rate or require you to make a considerable down payment upfront.
-In most instances, veterans’ disability benefits attorneys work for a contingency fee that is paid after your claim has been resolved and your benefits acquired.
+In most cases, if you don’t get paid, then they don’t get paid.
+Your veterans disability lawyer won’t require payment for their services at an hourly rate or a considerable down payment upfront.
+Generally, veterans’ disability benefits attorneys work for a contingency fee.
+You only pay this fee after they resolve your claim and you acquire back pay benefits.

-The contingent fee works by signing an agreement with your lawyer that gives them a percentage of the money that they get for you after they successfully have your case appealed.
-This percentage is usually 20-30% depending on the lawyer and case.
+The contingent fee arrangement is an agreement you sign with your lawyer.
+It gives them a percentage of the money that they get for you after they successfully appeal your case.
+This percentage is usually 20-30%, however the specific percentage depends on the lawyer and case.

 A VA disability benefits claim can take anywhere from roughly a hundred or so days to sometimes years to resolve.
-Each claim is different and the demands on the VA will change so wait times will change as well.
+Each claim is different and the demands on the VA will change, therefore wait times will change as well.
 The bottom line is that disability benefits claims take some time.

 Appeals of denied claims can also be a lengthy process depending on the type of appeal you decide is right.
-Simply having your claim reviewed or filing a supplemental claim will take much less time than a hearing with the Board of Veteran’s Appeals
+Simply requesting a review or filing a supplemental claim takes much less time than a Board of Veteran’s Appeals hearing.

 How long do I have to file a veterans’ disability claim?